BlocProtocol/BLOC-wiki/docs/Frequently-Asked-Questions.md

 #### Q: Why are my results being rejected from the pool?

  A: You're using a incorrect algorithm.
-If you are using XMR-Stak, you should use `turtlecoin` as the algorithm, if you are using XMRig use `cryptonight-lite` as the algorithm and have the variant set to 1.
+If you are using XMR-Stak, you should use `cryptonight_haven` as the algorithm, if you are using XMRig use `cryptonight-heavy` as the algorithm and have the variant set to `xhv`.

 #### Q: I got banned from my mining pool.
 Why?